Alex-yanranwang/AWaVO/README.md

 ## TODOs
 - [ ] 📣 ORPO-DR and WVI code (in C++&Python) will be soon under the folder [AWaVO/](AWaVO/).
-- [ ] 📣 Toturial of the practical quadrotor implementation will be released soon!.
+- [ ] 📣 Toturial of the practical quadrotor implementation will be released soon!

 ## Abstract